by Jan-Hendrik Botha

 Images: Charlie Sperring and Peter Russell

 Did you miss Meryl's victory this week?
 Then tune in for the omnibus of Survivor SA, Saturdays from 15:30 to 19:30.
 Episodes are also available on DStv catch up.
-Join the conversation on the Survivor SA Facebook Page or on Twitter or Instagram using the hashtag #SurvivorSA.
+Join the conversation on the Survivor SA Facebook page, Twitter, and Instagram using the hashtag #SurvivorSA.
 Remember to watch Survivor SA: Return of the Outcasts, every Monday to Thursday at 18:00.